neuralmagic/deepsparse/research/mpt/README.md

 ## **Sparse Finetuning Research**

 Sparsity is a powerful model compression technique, where weights are removed from the network with limited accuracy drop.

-We show that MPT-7B can be pruned to ~60% sparsity with INT8 quantization, without accuracy loss, using a technique called **Sparse Finetuning**, where we prune the network during the finetuning process.
+We show that MPT-7B can be pruned to ~60% sparsity with INT8 quantization (and 70% sparsity without quantization), with no accuracy drop, using a technique called **Sparse Finetuning**, where we prune the network during the finetuning process.

 ### **Sparse Finetuning on Grade-School Math (GSM)**